| UNIX Unleashed, Internet Edition

 use of UNIX for corporate computing and network servers, commercial security products

+are also increasingly powerful and sophisticated.
 Security begins with a good set of policies, backed by procedures and the tools

 with which to implement them.
 Effective security must balance cost against benefit